Magnic0/alura-js-dom/README.md

 # Robotron 2000 (JavaScript DOM Course)

-This is a repository forked for me to learn (and only learn) about the **JavaScript's Document Object Model**.
+This is a repository cloned for me to learn (and only learn) about the **JavaScript's Document Object Model**.
 The base files from this project was provided by the course teacher, so we as students could go right to the point.

 ## Page and Documentation